apache/bigtop-manager/docs/en/service.md

 ### Select Services
 On this page, users can select the service we want to install.
 Each service has a **License** icon in the upper right corner:
 * **Green**: Indicates the license is compatible with the Apache License.
-* **Red**: Indicates incompatibility.
+* **Red**: Indicates license incompatibility.
+For such services, installation will default to downloading from the official website, user-configured repository will be inactive.
 Currently incompatible services include MySQL and Grafana in the Infra Stack.
-For details, refer to the [ASF 3rd Party License Policy](https://apache.org/legal/resolved.html) (users generally do not need to worry about this in most cases).

 ![Service](https://github.com/user-attachments/assets/0b6a9dfc-e4c4-48f2-8ca4-8b31ba558578)